 The renovated Bard College Exhibition Center (UBS Gallery), the former Universal Builders Supply warehouse in the center of neighboring Red Hook, is a professional-level gallery in which MFA students present their Master's Projects to the public.
 The 21,000-square-foot space is used as a gallery for exhibitions of paintings, photographs, sculptures, and sound and video installations.
 In addition, Bard offers special facilities for each artistic field.

 On-campus housing is available during the summer session.
 Housing is guaranteed for single students; special housing for families is usually available at a higher rate.
 Applicable housing charges will be added to your student account and must be paid in full prior to the move-in date.
 All dorms are non-smoking.
-No pets are permitted in campus housing.The fee for single student housing is $1610 for the 2013 eight-week session.
+No pets are permitted in campus housing.The fee for single student housing was $1574 for the 2014 eight-week session.
 Each student receives a private room with shared bath.
 Common kitchen and laundry facilities are located on the first floor.
 Internet (not necessarily wireless) is available in each room.
 Most rooms include two twin beds; some have only one twin bed.
 Students are responsible for their own bed and bath linens and cookware.
 Dorms are coed.

 Off-campus housing is plentiful in the Bard area.
 Students and faculty interested in living off-campus must make their own arrangements.
 To assist you, Bard offers an online Classifieds service where students and faculty can view available local sublets.